Paul Hembree is a composer, creative technologist, and educator, working in new music, interactive media, and ethical music procedural generation.

 In 2015 he received his PhD in music, specializing in composition and computer music, from the University of California, San Diego, where he taught music theory, history, composition, and game audio courses as an instructor.
 During 2017 and 2018 he was a visiting assistant professor at Bard College and a lecturer at Skidmore College, where he taught courses on interactive media with MAX/MSP, game design and audio implementation in Unity, as well as game studies courses.

 In 2018, seeking to responsibly shape the future of music creation in an age of automation, Hembree joined Amper Music, where he was lead asset developer, a role that combined composition with software development.
-Amper designed a human-in-the-loop artificial intelligence: a process that allowed the creative decision-making of small teams of composer-developers and sampling engineers to generate production-quality audio at scale.
-In late 2020, Amper was acquired by Shutterstock, where Hembree worked as a software engineer on their music AI team, focusing on music taxonomy and information retrieval, helping audiences discover the work of music contributors in new ways.
+The Amper team designed a procedural music generation system that allowed the creative decision-making of small teams of composers and sampling engineers to generate production-quality audio at scale.
+All data was ethically sourced from the team's in-house composers.
+In 2020, Amper was acquired by Shutterstock, where Hembree worked as an audio and music software engineer, focusing on music taxonomy and information retrieval, helping audiences discover the work of music contributors by helping train an audio similarity search model.

-Most recently, in June 2022, Hembree joined BandLab as Lead Software Engineer in Music AI, focusing on procedural generation, a role that allows him to build scalable music generation systems that rely on ethically-sourced, expert-curated compositional data and training examples.
+From 2022 to 2025, Hembree worked at BandLab as a Lead Software Engineer, focusing on procedural generation, a role that allowed him to build scalable music generation systems that relied on ethically-sourced, expert-curated compositional data and training examples.
+His work was used to help train BandLab's SongStarter as well as assisting producers in their creation of BandLab Beats.